julionc/awesome-shopify/readme.md

 ## Documentation

   - [Developer guides](https://docs.shopify.com/api/guides) - If you're new to developing apps for Shopify, take a look at the official guides to get an overview of the process.
-  - [Shopify Authentication Workflow](https://docs.shopify.com/api/guides/authentication/oauth) - This guide will walk you through the OAuth Authorization process.
+  - [Shopify’s OAuth flow for authentication](https://docs.shopify.com/api/guides/authentication/oauth) - This guide will walk you through the OAuth Authorization process.
   - [Shopify Partner Account](https://www.shopify.com/partners) - If you don't have a Shopify Partner account yet head over [here](https://www.shopify.com/partners) and create one, you'll need it before you can start developing apps.

 ## Community